 What Is Earth Day?

-In this week’s Sustainability Made Simple we’re going to unpack today’s origins and purpose.
-Along with this, I’ll be giving you some eco-friendly tips to help celebrate Earth Day.
+In this week’s Sustainability Made Simple we’re going to unpack today’s origins and purpose, along with giving you some eco-friendly tips to help celebrate Earth Day.
 The more cognizant we are of the origins of our traditions, we can know how to better celebrate in a sustainable way.
-Also, we’ll be able to watch out for greenwashing traps that actually harm our planet.
+It also helps us be able to watch out for greenwashing traps that actually harm our planet.

 Thursday, April 22nd is Earth Day.
 Along with millions of people around the globe, at Cassandra Dittmer we celebrate our earth year round!
-However, throughout the month of April, you’ve probably been bombarded with an onslaught of Earth Day promotions.
-Also, sales and special collections from all sorts of retailers.
+However, throughout the month of April you’ve probably been bombarded with an onslaught of Earth Day promotions.
+It also includes sales and special collections from all sorts of retailers.
 So what is Earth Day?
 Where did it start and why do we celebrate it?

 What Is Earth Day?

 The first “Earth Day” began as a call to action in response to the 169 Santa Barbara Oil Spill.
 On January 28th, 1969, a Union Oil drill off the coast of Santa Barbara blew out.
-It then began pumping what would grow to three million gallons of oil into the Pacific Ocean.
-Thousands of wildlife were killed in the disaster.
-This permanently damaged the ecosystem of the region.
+Also, it began pumping what would grow to three million gallons of oil into the Pacific Ocean.
+Thousands of wildlife were killed in the disaster that permanently damaged the ecosystem of the region.

 A group of activists led by Denis Hayes began to organize a movement to call attention to environmental issues.
-Hayes also formed a coalition to write the Declaration of Environmental Rights.
-From this wellspring formed the National Environmental Policy Act.
-The Act, by the end of 1970, had become the United States Environmental Protection Agency that we still have today.
+They formed a coalition to write the Declaration of Environmental Rights.
+From this wellspring formed the National Environmental Policy Act, which by the end of 1970 had become the United States Environmental Protection Agency that we still have today.
 Even the Endangered Species Act came into fruition in the aftermath of the Santa Barbara disaster.

 Because of a massive disaster and the pressure of activists, the United States Government was forced to acknowledge the toll that energy businesses (such as coal and oil) have on the environment.

 Earth Day became an annual event of activism.
-Also, regular groups convene on the National Mall in Washington to protest the outsized effect of big business on the environment.
-They also support environmental justice programs.
+It had regular groups convening on the National Mall in Washington to protest the outsized effect of big business on the environment.
+Also, to support environmental justice programs.
 Bringing to light global issues of cleaner air and water, Earth Day is officially acknowledged in more than 184 countries around the world.
-It has most recently been focused on tackling the inevitability of climate change and its effects.
+Also, it has most recently been focused on tackling the inevitability of climate change and its effects.

 Earth Day Tips

-Many major corporations in the United States and abroad now celebrate Earth Day.
-They also enact their own mission statements and action plans for going “greener”.
+Many major corporations in the United States and abroad now celebrate Earth Day, enacting their own mission statements and action plans for going “greener”.
 While we are thrilled that the enthusiasm for Earth activism is at an all time high since the conception of Earth Day in 1970, we also acknowledge that not all companies have the best intentions for protecting the environment with their Earth Day initiatives.

 Earth Day can be rife with greenwashing tactics from major corporations.
 These can include, but are not limited to the following examples.

-- The sale of limited edition Earth Day themed merchandise.
-These include tote bags, water bottles, t-shirts etc.
+- The sale of limited edition Earth Day themed merchandise such as tote bags, water bottles, t-shirts etc.

 - Purchase an item and “Plant a Tree”